thephpleague/csv/docs/9.0/reader/record-mapping.md

 - `csv` converts the string using PHP `str_fgetcsv` function with its default options, the escape character is not available as its usage is not recommended to improve interoperability;
 - `json` converts the string using PHP `json_decode` function with its default options;

-The following are example for each type:
+The following are example for each shape expected string value:

 ```php
 $array['list'] = "1,2,3,4";         //the string contains only a delimiter (type list)